LucasAlfare/CanUseTimer/README.md

 timer created to work in a terminal or command prompt window.
 Due this the program is soft and run anywhere, it means that can run in probably any computer with bad hardware and any operating system (Windows, Linux and Mac OS X).
-In future, is planned to create a graphical interface based in it, but we don't know a good graphical interface Library to use in this project, but probably this will take a long time.
+In the future, is planned to create a graphical interface based in it, but we don't know a good graphical interface Library to use in this project, but probably this will take a long time.